P5R Vinesauce Mod – Devlog #3

 Twenty Minute Mode

-After the 20 minutes are up, you end up in a special map that unlocks access to all weapons, armor, and Personas.
-There, you can choose to add another 20 minutes and continue, or you can just enjoy the vibes until you exit the game.
+After 20 minutes, you’ll land in a special area where you can access all weapons, armor, and Personas.
+From there, you can add another 20 minutes or just chill until you exit the game.

 Development Tools